Octops/agones-discover-openmatch/README.md

 If you are a [direnv](https://direnv.net/) user check the [.envrc.template](.envrc.template) file.

 ## Matchmaking Components
 Below there is a list of all the services and components that put together deliver the match making system.
-They can be part of this repo, OpenMatch built in or third party services.
+They can be part of this repo, Open Match built in or third party services.

 - Repo
     - Player Simulator